jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ![*Fedora 22 root directory listing*](images/Chapter-05/filesystems/fedora-22-root-listing.png "Fedora 22 root directory listing")

 > __Exercise:__ Notice that both of the screenshots above are different even though these are both "stock installs" of two commonly used Linux distros.
 Take a look at your own Linux operating system you are using and try running the same command.
-Use the Ubuntu Sash button or the GNOME Activities button to search for the phrase __terminal__ launch it and and type the command ```ls /```.
+Use the Ubuntu Dash button or the GNOME Activities button to search for the phrase __terminal__ and launch it by clicking on the terminal icon.
+Then type the command ```ls /``` in the terminal.
 What is the output you see compared to the two images above?
-Try it on some other distros or even FreeBSD.
+Try it on some other distros or even FreeBSD and compare the output.

 How does this compare to other operating systems?
-Windows operates on a serparate idea of distinct letter drives, C, D, E mapping to discrete disk drives and that is the __root__ of each drive.
+Windows operates on a serparate idea of distinct letter drives, C, D, and E for example, each mapping to a discrete disk drives and that is the __root__ of each drive.
 Unix was created before it was even technologically possible to have multiple disk drives.
 Mac OSX is a different case since it is BSD based, it operates on the same principle as Linux but tries to hide it from you by just giving you icons and finders.
 You can get terminal access to the commandline and see Mac's Unix heritage too.

 Why is the filesystem hierarchy different?
 The answer goes back to the dawn of commercial Unix in the early 1980s.
 By 1985 there was a growing concern, especially from Richard Stallman, that the GNU project would get short-circuited by Unix vendors who would subtly change the way Unix interfaced with software and make GNU software incompatable and not desirable for use.
 Richard Stallman spurred on a nacent IEEE standards group to create something called __POSIX__ (pronounced *pah-zicks*), the __Portable Operating System Interface__.